 This guide is designed to support you through two terms of service; not only as club president, but as club first vice president.

-This e-Book contains tools and resources to be successful not only in your individual role as you serve, but also as the leader of a cohesive team of fellow club members and officers.
+It contains tools and resources to be successful not only in your individual role as you serve, but also as the leader of a cohesive team of fellow club members and officers.